Your tuck’s got ’em. Our air springs have ’em. They’re important in protecting your truck.

-Commonly known as a “bump stop,” the jounce bumper was initially used to prevent the abrupt bottoming-out of the suspension under full compression.
+Commonly known as a “bump stop,” the jounce bumper was initially used to prevent the abrupt and harsh bottoming-out of the suspension when under full compression.

-The modern jounce bumper also acts as a progressive compression spring under loads approaching full compression, thereby offering a smoother ride and improved handling over a wide range of driving and load conditions.
+The modern jounce bumper also acts as a progressive compression spring under loads that are approaching full compression, offering a smoother ride and improved handling over a wide range of driving and load conditions.

 Which Air Lift products fit your ride?